aolney/fable-question-classifier/README.md

 ## STATUS: IN PROGRESS/NOT FUNCTIONAL

 This code is a reimplementation of [work from 2003](https://olney.ai/category/2003/01/01/Olney-A-Louwerse-M-Mathews-E-M.html) written in `tcl`.
+The goal here is not to improve upon that work but to get as reasonably close to it as possible.
+Any improvements will appear in other repositories.

 Ideas from this work have been [used recently but within a machine learning framework](https://olney.ai/category/2018/11/05/kellyer.html).